opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 ### Key modifiers

 The `dissect` processor supports key modifiers that can change the default processor behavior.
 These modifiers are always placed to the left or right of the `%{keyname}` and are always enclosed within `%{}`.
 For example, the `%{+keyname->}` modifier includes the append and right padding modifiers.
-Key modifiers are useful for cases such as combining multiple fields into a single line of output, creating formatted lists of data items, or aggregating values from multiple sources.
+Key modifiers are useful for combining multiple fields into a single line of output, creating formatted lists of data items, or aggregating values from multiple sources.

 The following table lists the primary modifiers for the `dissect` processor.